Disney's Animal Kingdom Attractions for Toddlers, Pre-Schoolers & Teens

 An outing at Animal Kingdom with your toddler, pre-schooler and kids of all ages.

-There is plenty of things to do with family at Walt Disney World.
+There are plenty of things to do with family at Walt Disney World.
 First, stop first at Camp Minnie-Mickey, where all of the cartoon characters hang out and "Festival of the Lion King Show," a short and endearing show with live animals, takes place.
 Don't miss "Mickey's Jammin' Jungle Parade" at Discovery Island.
 You can find live animals throughout the park and staffers carry critters in cages to introduce to guests in select areas.

 Many of the nature trails may prove too much for small legs and attention spans, but the train ride to "Rafiki's Planet Watch" is fun and ends at the petting zoo.